Using “Splutter” to stress test social media resilience

 BANES Council Heritage ServicesView case study

 Change management is a constant requirement for many of us – and nowhere more so than in the NHS.
-The biggest adjustment to the way the NHS works of late is the formation of CCGs – Clinical Commissioning Groups.
+The biggest adjustment to the way the NHS works in recent years was the formation of CCGs – Clinical Commissioning Groups.
 All at once, doctors who were relatively closeted within their GP surgeries are finding that they are having to update their communication skills to deal with presentations and questions at public forums, as well as the attentions of the media.

 “Thank you for an excellent day last week – feedback has been fantastically good and everyone found the session instructive, positive and confidence-building.
 I would be surprised if I ever saw a PowerPoint slide with 35 bullet points again!”